-If you are late for an in-person hearing, you may not be allowed to participate.
-If you requested the hearing, a default or non-appearance decision will be issued.
+If you do not answer either the first or second call and you requested the hearing, a default or non-appearance decision will be issued.
 If you did not request the hearing, the hearing will go forward with only the party who made the request and a decision will be issued.

-What if I did not receive a call from the ALJ for my phone hearing?
+What if I did not receive a call from the ALJ for my hearing?

 Call the hearing office listed on the top the hearing notice within the first 15 minutes of the time of the hearing.

 How Long Does a Hearing Take?

 How long does a hearing take?

 Generally, hearings take from 45 to 90 minutes.
 If there are multiple issues to be addressed in the hearing, it may be scheduled for a longer time frame.
 However, a hearing will last as long as it takes the Judge to get the necessary evidence to decide the case.
 Some hearings will not be finished during the scheduled time frame and will have to be adjourned (continued on another day).

 No. The hearing will be recorded by the UI Appeal Board.
 If the decision of the ALJ is appealed, you may request a transcript free of charge.
 If the decision of the ALJ is not appealed, you may request a copy of the hearing recording or a transcript for a fee.

 Can I submit a post-hearing brief?